Rule 3 Periods, Time Factors and Substitutions

 Referee’s Notification

-ARTICLE 8.
-During a full team timeout (Rule 3-3-7a) the referee shall notify both teams after one minute.
+ARTICLE 9.
+During a full team timeout (Rule 3-3-8a) the referee shall notify both teams after one minute.
 Five seconds later the referee shall declare the ball ready for play.
-During a 30-second team timeout (Rule 3-3-7b, c) the referee shall notify both teams after 30 seconds.
+During a 30-second team timeout (Rule 3-3-8b, c) the referee shall notify both teams after 30 seconds.
 Five seconds later the referee shall declare the ball ready for play.

 a.
 When a third timeout is charged to a team in either half, the referee shall notify the field captain and head coach of that team.

 b.
-Unless a visual game clock is the official timepiece, the referee also shall inform each field captain and head coach when approximately two minutes of playing time remain in each half.
+Unless a visual game clock is the official timing device any time after the Two-Minute Timeout in the 2nd or 4th quarters, the referee also shall inform each field captain and head coach when approximately two minutes of playing time remain in each half.
 The referee may order the clock stopped for that purpose.

 1. The play-clock count is not interrupted.